Frank Brooks (baseball)

-Frank J. Brooks (born September 6, 1978) is a former Major League Baseball.
-A left-handed pitcher who bats from the left side, Brooks is 6'1" tall and weighs 200 pounds.
+Frank J. Brooks (born September 6, 1978) is an American former professional baseball pitcher.
+He played in Major League Baseball for the Pittsburgh Pirates and the Atlanta Braves.
+A left-handed thrower who bats from the left side, Brooks is 6'1" tall and weighs 200 pounds.

 His primary pitches are a low-90s fastball and a low-80s curveball with a large break.

 Baseball career

 Brooks played high school baseball at Sheepshead Bay High School in Brooklyn.
 In a 1996 game, he threw a no-hitter with 16 strikeouts and hit a home run.
 After graduation, he attended Saint Peter's College, New Jersey for three years.
 At the end of his junior season, the Philadelphia Phillies selected him with the 396th overall pick of the 1999 June draft, as part of that draft's thirteenth round.
 He signed with the Phillies and began his professional career with the Batavia Muckdogs, where he was honored as a member of the New York–Penn League's All-Star team.

 Brooks began his professional career as a starting pitcher, but he converted to relief partway through the 2001 season.
 He was dominant in Double-A in 2003, striking out 71 batters in 581/3 innings, while surrendering only 40 hits and five home runs.
 Brooks's performance caught the eye of the Pittsburgh Pirates, who acquired him in a deadline deal for closer Mike Williams.
 After the trade, Brooks spent time with two of the Pirates' affiliates, the Altoona Curve and the Nashville Sounds.

 The New York Mets selected Brooks in the Rule 5 draft that off-season, and then immediately traded him to the Oakland Athletics.
 Brooks was one of five players chosen from the Pirates in the major league portion of that Rule 5 draft, a series of events that resulted in a great deal of criticism of Pirates' general manager, Dave Littlefield.
 Brooks failed to stick with the Athletics, but when placed on waivers on March 18, was claimed by the Boston Red Sox.
 Boston likewise had trouble finding space for him on their roster, and when placed on waivers again on March 31, cleared them and was sent back to the Pirates.